Analysis | After slap on the wrist from MLB, Red Sox have a pathway for reunion with Alex Cora in 2021

 “I do.
 That’s my personal feeling,” Kennedy said.
 “He does need to go through a rehab process.
 What he did was wrong.
 He acknowledged that to us and apologized to us.
 I’m a big believer in second chances, so we all wish him well.”

-On the surface, Cora is in exactly the same situation as his former bosses in Houston, ex-Astros manager A.J.
+On the surface, Cora is in the same situation as his former bosses in Houston, ex-Astros manager A.J.
 Hinch and ex-general manager Jeff Luhnow.
 Both were suspended by Manfred for a year for failing to stop the Astros’ scheme in 2017, and both were subsequently fired by ownership in the wake of that report.
 Both, at least theoretically, would be eligible to return in 2021, even if there is no 2020 season.

 However, the significant differences between the 2017 Astros and 2018 Red Sox findings, as spelled out by Manfred, could make Cora a more palatable option for teams — perhaps even the Red Sox themselves — than would be Hinch, who has acknowledged he was aware of the Astros’ scheme and should have done more to stop it.
-While it’s true Cora was a hands-on perpetrator of the 2017 Astros scheme, as a first-year bench coach he was more aligned with the players in the clubhouse than with the team’s management.
+While it’s true Cora was a hands-on perpetrator of the 2017 Astros wrongdoing, as a first-year bench coach he was more aligned with the players in the clubhouse than with the team’s management.

-The Red Sox clearly care about optics, as demonstrated when they parted ways with Cora in January over the Astros’ scheme, without waiting for the findings into the 2018 Red Sox allegations, and the team’s top management made it clear Wednesday that now is not the time to consider or discuss a reunion with him.
+The Red Sox clearly care about optics, as demonstrated when they parted ways with Cora in January over the Astros’ scheme without waiting for the investigation into the 2018 Red Sox allegations, and the team’s top management made it clear Wednesday that now is not the time to consider or discuss a reunion with him.

 But will their stance be the same six months down the road?
-At a volatile time when baseball is desperate for a way forward through what is arguably the greatest crisis it has ever faced, that feels like a lifetime away.
+At a volatile time when baseball is desperate for a way forward through what is arguably the greatest crisis it has faced, that feels like a lifetime away.

 Read more on baseball: